seanbreckenridge/exobrain/src/content/notes/programming/advice/beginner.md

 This really depends on what you want to do.
 As is the case with most difficult problems, the answer is 'It depends'.

-Nowadays, if you don't want to go straight to `C` or `golang` to learn the fundamentals (which is probably what I would recommend), `JavaScript` is a good first language; there are lots of CLI tools written in it, it teaches you lots of the basics and you can transition to web if you want
+Nowadays, if you don't want to go straight to `C` or `golang` to learn the fundamentals (which is probably what I would recommend), `JavaScript` is a decent enough first language; it teaches you lots of the basics and you can apply some of it to make small websites if you want

-[Eloquent JavaScript](https://eloquentjavascript.net/) is free, and offers nice context.
+[Eloquent JavaScript](https://eloquentjavascript.net/) is free pretty good.

 Otherwise, to get a general understanding of programming and problem solving in general, the [CS50 Harvard course](https://www.youtube.com/watch?v=y62zj9ozPOM&list=PLhQjrBD2T3828ZVcVzEIhsHVgjANGZveu) is great.
 The [CS50 Beyond](https://www.youtube.com/playlist?list=PLhQjrBD2T381Q6R1jRxgXknYO7VuTYPBI) course is also worth a mention (goes over more concepts, web programming, `git`, `SQL`, React)